jihye-jenny-choi/Example-BI-Developer-Works/README.md

 # Example-BI-Developer-Works
-This repository specifically provides the examples of the works I did as a Business Intelligence Developer at Accuity.
-It should give you the sense of my skillsets and my responsibilities at the firm.
+This repository specifically provides examples of the work I did as a Business Intelligence Developer at Accuity.
+It should give you a sense of my skillsets, work style, and responsibilities at the firm.